Earthcomputer/unpick-v3-parser/spec.md

     - `byte`, `short`, `int`, `long`, `float`, and `double` are all compatible with each other.
     - `char` is compatible with `byte`, `short`, `int`, and `long`.
     - `String` and `Class` are only compatible with themselves.
+- Target annotations act as if there was a target for the group specified for each location the annotation is present in the target code.
 #### Class Names
 - Class names use a class' binary name (JLS §13.1), which uses `.` to separate package elements and `$` to separate inner class names from outer class names.
 This format was chosen over the internal name to avoid potential confusion with the `/` division operator.